texturedesign/materials-dataset/README.rst

     [scanner]
     ignore = []
     allow_remaining = [
-        'NormalDX'
+        '^NormalDX'
     ]

 A short description of what these options do:

 * The ``exclude`` option is a lists of regular expressions to filter out paths in the dataset.
 In this case, we want to avoid manhole covers and tree stumps since they are objects and not seamless textures.

-* The ``ignore`` option is a list of files that should not be used when scanning for images to use in the material, for example preview renderings.
+* The ``ignore`` option is a list of regular expressions matching files that should not be used when scanning for images to use in the material, for example preview renderings.

 * The ``allow_remaining`` option is also a list of regular expressions to make sure any leftover files that were not recognized by the material scanner are flagged for manual inspection.